adampash/ex_json_pointer/README.md

 2
 ```

-or a URI Fragment Identifier:
+or a URI fragment identifier:

 ```elixir
 iex(1)> ExJSONPointer.evaluate(%{"a" => %{"b" => %{"c" => "hello"}}}, "#/a/b/c")